 Well, this morning I finally took it in hand to organize my deep freeze.
 Our local farmer is fattening a pig for us, and I need to make sure we’ve got plenty of room for all that porcine goodness, come butcher day.

 When I opened the freezer door it was apparent what had to happen – I MUST do something with all those end-of-the-season tomatoes I hastily shoveled into the freezer, back on the eve of our first hard frost.
 SO – looks like I’ll be making a big batch of ketchup today!

-Two years and two bumper crops of tomatoes later, and I’ve got a version to share with you that I’m really happy with.
+Two years and two bumper crops of tomatoes later, and I’ve finally got a version to share with you that I’m truly happy with.
 It even passes muster with the mister (which is saying something, considering the lifelong love affair that man has with ketchup!)
 Here it is:

 If you liked this post, you may enjoy these: